Nicholas Falcone: 'M' man (1926–1934)

 While enrolled in the University of Michigan School of Music in 1926, Falcone was placed in charge of organizing a freshman band.
 Subsequently, he was appointed as director of that band.
 Falcone then succeeded Norman Larson as conductor of the Michigan Band in 1927.

 Falcone served as conductor of the University of Michigan Varsity Band, as the Michigan Marching Band was known at the time, from 1927 until 1935 and enjoyed a generally positive reputation throughout his tenure.
 Falcone wrote the "M Men March" (which he dedicated to Bob Campbell of the University of Michigan) and a medley of University of Michigan songs around 1927.
 Falcone spent the summer of 1929 studying under Antonio Vitadino in Rome.

 By 1930, Falcone was serving as Director of the Varsity Band and Head of the Department of Band Instruments in the School of Music.
 Falcone was directing when the University of Michigan Varsity Band first performed a script Ohio formation in 1931.

 In early 1932, Falcone's left ear went deaf.
-He took a short leave of absence in hopes of recovering, but revealed that his hearing had been damaged by numerous severe colds he had had since the incident in 1918.
+He took a short leave of absence in hopes of recovering but revealed that his hearing had been damaged by numerous severe colds he had had since the incident in 1918.

-Despite protests in Ann Arbor and within the band's existing membership, Falcone allowed African-American students to begin auditioning and joining the band in around 1933.
+Despite protests in Ann Arbor and within the band's existing membership, Falcone allowed Black students to begin auditioning and joining the band in around 1933.
 For the first time, women were also allowed to join the band, though their participation was limited to Concert Band activities.

 During a performance in January 1934, Falcone suddenly lost the hearing in his right ear, leaving him totally deaf.
 His brother, Leonard, was by then the Director of the Michigan State University Varsity Band.
 At Nicholas' request, Leonard also assumed Nicholas' duties at the University of Michigan while Nicholas took a medical leave of absence to seek treatment.
 Day-to-day management of the band was delegated to student leaders.
 This arrangement, approved by the University of Michigan, continued from January through June 1934.
 By the fall of that year, one of those student leaders, Bernard Hirsch, was appointed Acting Conductor and correspondingly provided a small salary.